TKim18/janus-sosp-2024-artifact/README.md

 1. Run `cd /proj/sosp24eval/janus-sosp-2024-artifact/scripts`.
 All of these scripts are available for you to run.
 2. Run `cat env > ~/.bashrc`.
 3. Run `source ~/.bashrc`.
-4. Run `./start_hdfs_cluster.sh`.
-This will build Janus from source and spin up an HDFS cluster using the Janus implementation.
+4. Run `./build_hdfs.sh`.
+This will build Janus from source.
 5. Run `mkdir ../results`.
 6. Run `./run_experiment_fig10b.sh`.
-This will execute the experiment for Figure 10b.
+This will spin up a Janus cluster and execute the experiment for Figure 10b.

 ### Accessing and interpreting results
 The aggregated results of the experiment can be found at `../results/baseline/output` and `../results/janus/output`.